Income and living conditions of the population of Lithuania

 Statistical data are collected through face-to-face interviews of all respondents aged 16 and over.
 Additional information is obtained from the Residents’ Register, the State Tax Inspectorate, the State Social Insurance Fund Board, and the Ministry of Social Security and Labour.

 The target population are all private households of Lithuania.
-For the 2020 survey, 6,850 households were selected, of which 5,146 participated in the survey.
+For the 2020 survey, 7,565 households were selected, of which 5,655 participated in the survey.
+Household survey was carried out in January–May 2021.

 A stratified sampling design was used.
 The entire Lithuanian territory was divided into 25 non‑overlapping groups – strata.
 The population of the five largest cities of Lithuania, towns of each county and rural areas of each county was divided into separate strata.
 The size of the sample of households in every stratum is proportional to the number of residents aged 16 and older in them.
 From every stratum, a household sample with probabilities proportional to the size of the household was selected.